a-r-r-o-w/cogvideox-factory/README.md

 | THUDM/CogVideoX-5b |    64     |          True          |         20.006         |          47.805          |         47.805          |       39.365         |
 | THUDM/CogVideoX-5b |    256    |          True          |         20.771         |          47.268          |         47.332          |       41.008         |

-> [!NOTE]
-> Trying to run CogVideoX-5b without gradient checkpointing OOMs even on an A100 (80 GB), so the memory measurements have not been specified.

 </details>

 <details>
 <summary> AdamW (8-bit bitsandbytes) </summary>

+**Note:** Trying to run CogVideoX-5b without gradient checkpointing OOMs even on an A100 (80 GB), so the memory measurements have not been specified.

 With `train_batch_size = 1`: